cardosofede/geckoterminal-py/README.md

 # GeckoTerminal Py

-GeckoTerminal Py is a Python client for the [GeckoTerminal API](https://api.geckoterminal.com/api/v2).
+GeckoTerminal Py is a Python client for the [GeckoTerminal]([https://www.geckoterminal.com]).
 It provides a user-friendly way to fetch network and pool data asynchronously or synchronously.

 ## Installation